openproblems-bio/website/content/NeurIPS_docs/submission/starter_kits.md

   # By specifying 'docker' platform, viash will build a standalone
   # executable which uses docker in the back end to run your method.
   - type: docker
-    # you need to specify a base image that contains at least
-    # R, python, bash and the 'anndata' python package.
+    # you need to specify a base image that contains at least bash and python
-    image: dataintuitive/randpy:r4.0_py3.8_bioc3.12
+    image: dataintuitive/randpy:py3.8
     # You can specify additional dependencies with 'setup'.
     # See https://viash.io/docs/reference_config/platform-docker/#setup-list
     # for more information on how to add more dependencies.